-During the competition, eight-member student teams are given the opportunity to argue both sides of the case in an actual courtroom before a judge.
+During the competition, student teams are given the opportunity to argue both sides of the case in an actual courtroom before a judge.
 The students, who play the roles of lawyers, witnesses, plaintiffs and defendants, are assisted by teacher coaches and lawyer advisors in preparing for competition.
 Lawyers and community leaders serve as jurors for the mock trials.
 The juries determine the winners in each trial based on the teams’ abilities to prepare their cases, present arguments and follow court rules.

 The teams participating in this year’s state finals are: